SCS recognizes First-Year Teachers of the Year - Shelby County Reporter

 In her essay, Hayes wrote every day of her first year of teaching brought new challenges and opportunities for her to learn and grow to better herself and her students.

-“My classroom became a second home for my group of 21 students and their classmates became their family,” Hayes wrote.
+“My classroom became a second home for my group of 21 students, and their classmates became their family,” Hayes wrote.
 “By integrating social emotional learning, my class came together and created a supportive atmosphere where they are able to express their thoughts and emotions.
 I helped my students understand themselves and each other and how important each one of them are.”

 Hayes wrote the key pieces of advice she came up with during the past year are to be flexible, confident and present.